CuBoulder/brand-assets/README.md

 `<script type="text/javascript" src="//cuboulder.github.io/brand-assets/js/footer.js?" id="cu-footer-embed" data-color="white" />`

 Setting the color sets the color of the Be Boulder image.
 Acceptable values are white or black.
 Defaults to black.

+## Notes
+These elements do not include outside padding or margins.
+Any extra padding should be handled by where the script is being embeded.